serranolabs-io/serranolabs.io-site/docs/imagine.md

 Instead of hating your daily life,\
 Instead of hating work,\
 Simply being able to breathe is enough to make you feel happy.\
-And you appreciate the life that you have.
+And you appreciate the life that you are.

 Imagine a world where\
 Instead of listening to love songs and dreaming about loving someone special,\